-Over the years Queenstown has become a bustling mountain town known for its great views and unbeatable adventures.
-And now, with more than 150 cafes, bars and restaurants in the region, you’re guaranteed a dining experience as impressive as the vista.
+Queenstown is a vibrant mountain town known for its great views and unbeatable adventures, and with more than 150 cafes, bars and restaurants in the region, you’re guaranteed a dining experience as impressive as the vista.

 Madam Woo dishes up contemporary Asian-fusion offering a new take on traditional Malay hawker dishes – a great spot to do shared plates with friends.

 Polynesian influence is everywhere in New Zealand, and you can taste a little at Blue Kanu, where Polynesia and Asia collide in a style the restaurant owners call “Polynasian”.
 Expect a menu where Māori dishes like rēwana bun sit beside Fijian kokoda (raw fish salad) and Korean staples like bibimbap are created with wild Fiordland venison.

 At its heart, modern New Zealand cuisine is all about the country’s incredible bounty of fresh produce, with a focus on seasonality and innovation.
-There are plenty of fabulous eateries in the Otago region where you can try mod NZ at its very best, and there are a couple of stand-outs in Queenstown.
+There are plenty of fabulous eateries in the Otago region where you can try mod NZ at its very best, and there are a couple of standouts in Queenstown.
 At Botswana Butchery, an atmospheric spot where log fires roar in the cooler months, fresh produce might include New Zealand green-lipped mussels, Southland rabbit and South Island whitebait.
-At Rātā, Michelin-starred chef Josh Emett creates innovative dishes where the best of New Zealand’s food stars: from Marlborough salmon and Cloudy Bay clams to Otago lamb.
+The team at Rātā create innovative dishes where the best of New Zealand’s food stars: from Marlborough salmon and Cloudy Bay clams to Otago lamb.